Presidency of James Buchanan: Election of 1860

 The 1860 election was essentially two races; in the North, Lincoln competed with Douglas for votes, while in the South, Breckinridge and Bell garnered the most support.
 Like his successful Whig predecessors, Lincoln largely refrained from campaigning after the convention, instead leaving that to others in the party.
 In his silence, Lincoln failed to refute the charge of Southern radicals that he hoped to abolish slavery.
 During the summer and fall of 1860, Southern governors corresponded about potentially seceding from the union, and Buchanan did little to denounce secessionists.
 Douglas, on the other hand, focused much of his campaign on attacking secessionists, who he worried would attempt to seize control of the federal government in the aftermath of a Lincoln victory.
 As Breckinridge and Bell lacked support in the North, the defeat of Lincoln required the victory of Douglas in at least some Northern states, but Buchanan remained focused on defeating Douglas.
 Some anti-Republican leaders attempted to form a fusion ticket in the North, but they achieved little success outside of New Jersey.

 With the Democrats divided, Lincoln won the 1860 election with a plurality of the popular vote and a majority of the electoral vote.
 Lincoln won virtually no support in the South, but his strong performance over Douglas in the North gave him a majority of the electoral vote.
 Breckinridge won most of the South, Bell won Virginia, Kentucky, and Tennessee, and Douglas won Missouri and three electoral votes in New Jersey.
 Despite Lincoln's presidential victory, Republicans failed to win a majority in the House or Senate, and the Supreme Court membership remained largely the same as it had been when it issued the Dred Scott decision.
 Thus, despite the election of a Republican president, slavery in the South faced no immediate danger.

 As early as October, the army's Commanding General, Winfield Scott, warned Buchanan that Lincoln's election would likely cause at least seven states to secede.
 He recommended that massive amounts of federal troops and artillery be deployed to those states to protect federal property, and warned that few reinforcements were available.
 Buchanan, however, distrusted Scott (the two had long been political adversaries) and ignored his recommendations.
-After Lincoln's election, Buchanan directed Secretary of War Floyd to reinforce southern forts with as much provisions, arms and men as were available; however, Floyd convinced him to revoke the order.
+After Lincoln's election, Buchanan directed Secretary of War Floyd to reinforce southern forts with as many provisions, arms and men as were available; however, Floyd convinced him to revoke the order.